mrkaleArduinoLib/gbj_appeeprom/README.md

 #### Members
 * **byte val**: Parameter value as a cache.
+* **unsigned long tsSet**: Elapsed time in milliseconds from the boot, at wich was a parameter's value change recently.
 * **unsigned int mem**: Byte position of a parameter in the EEPROM.
 * **const byte min**: Minimal valid value of a parameter.
 It is initialized at a parameter definition.
 * **const byte max**: Maximal valid value of a parameter.
 It is initialized at a parameter definition.